Bone Health Tip #1: Get Enough Dietary Calcium

-The National Institutes of Health (NIH) recommends the following approximate daily calcium levels:
+The National Institutes of Health (NIH) recommends the following approximate daily calcium levels for bone health:

 - Adolescent: 1,200 mg